lawrence501/5e-cli/README.md

 Shares condition immunity with charm.

 A dominated creature is charmed.
-Additionally, the creature that dominated it controls the dominated creature during the dominated creature's turn.
-It can take move actions as usual and can use its standard action to take any Attack action (or Multiattack, where relevant).
+Additionally, the dominated creature gains a free action that can be taken to both move up to its speed and make either a single weapon attack or cast a cantrip.
+This free action is completely controlled by the creature that dominated the victim.

 ### Frightened